Skip to main content

 A Bell Buckle graduate claims this episode never happened, but the people of Culleoka retold the story often and believed it to be true.

-In the years immediately following the close of the academy, several different teachers conducted classes in the community including Moore Institute (1896), the Harris and Graham School, and C. S. Williamson's school.
+In the years immediately following the closure of the academy, several different teachers conducted classes in the community including Moore Institute (1896), the Harris and Graham School, and C. S. Williamson's school.
 Finally in 1900, when the old Webb building burned, a new public school was built, and the county assumed the responsibility for education in Culleoka.

 Artist Rendition of 1921 Culleoka High School